mcornick/genpw-swift/README.md

 flags, it now has feature parity with the Go version.

 Passwords are, by default, chosen from the union of three character
-classes:

-- all upper-case letters except I and O
-- all lower-case letters except l
-- the digits 2 through 9
+classes: upper-case letters, lower-case letters, and digits.

-0 and O are not used to avoid confusion with each other when passwords are displayed in sans-serif fonts.
-I, l, and 1 are not used for the same reason.
+(Previous versions did not use 0, O, I, l, or 1; this was also the behavior of the Go version.
+This was to avoid confusion when passwords are displayed in sans-serif fonts.
+I no longer consider that important, so this version uses all letters and digits.)

 Options can be given to omit any one or any two of these character classes.
 For instance, you can omit uppercase letters and digits by